 Damages That Can Be Claimed if a Bicycle Hits Your Car

 Not everyone will receive damages for their case, but depending on the circumstances of your case you may be eligible to recover damages.
 If a bicycle hits your car and the bicyclist is found to be liable for the accident, they must pay out-of-pocket for your damages.
 Most of the time, car insurance coverage doesn’t apply to bicycle accident damages.
 If a motor vehicle driver is ruled at-fault for an accident where a bicycle hits their car, the driver of the vehicle could be sued by the bicyclist and their insurance company will have to pay for the bicyclist’s damages, or if they don’t have a car insurance, they’ll have to pay out-of-pocket for damages.
 Some of the most common damages that are claimed from suing a bicyclist that has hit your car include:

 - Bodily damage – if there is any damage done to your vehicle from the accident, such as scratches, knicks, dents, and more, the amount to fix these issues can be included in the damages that you are seeking from the other party

 - Personal injury – if you suffered any injuries from the accident, such as whiplash, bleeding or other injuries, be sure to seek medical attention for these injuries after the accident.
 A medical report will be filed detailing your injuries and how they occurred which can be used by your lawyer when recovering damages

-- Emotional distress – accidents happen suddenly and can leave lasting mental affects.
-If you require therapy after the accident, you may be eligible to recover any monetary costs that are associated with your emotional distress including appointment fees, medication and more
+- Emotional distress – accidents happen suddenly and can leave lasting mental effects.
+If you require therapy after the accident, you may be eligible to recover any monetary costs that are associated with your emotional distress including appointment fees, medication, and more

 - Loss of wages – injuries can prevent car accident victims from working in some cases.
 If you had to miss work at all due to your injuries from the accident, you could be eligible to recover lost wages that occurred because of the crash